westonshuken/Phase-1-Project-Movie-Data/README.md

 With these datasets, we will search for insights in box office performence and user ratings compared to various factors like genre, personel, runtime, production budget and release time.

-***
-Questions to consider:
-* Where did the data come from, and how do they relate to the data analysis questions?
-* What do the data represent?
-Who is in the sample and what variables are included?
-* What is the target variable?
-* What are the properties of the variables you intend to use?
-***

 ## Methods

 We analyzed hundreds of thousands of data records across multiple sources to conduct descriptive statistics and visualizations.